algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 Interpreter ([IAT2](#IAT2-id))
    - Will be composed of three main parts:
       - The Parser will transform AT2 into adata structure for the Builder.
-      - The Builder will rework the data structure to make the program executable for the [Virtual Processor](#Virtual-Processor-id).
+      - The Builder will rework the data structure to make the program executable for the [virtual processor](#Virtual-Processor-id).
-      - The [Virtual Processor](#Virtual-Processor-id) will run the program.
+      - The [virtual processor](#Virtual-Processor-id) will run the program.

 [Virtual Terminal](#Virtual-Terminal-id)
    - Will display information about the program previously run in the given input file.